KasparEtter/ef1p/pages/number-theory/number-theory.md

 would lead to an efficient algorithm for factorizing integers.
-Being able to reduce each of these two [problems](https://en.wikipedia.org/wiki/Computational_problem) to the other one efficiently (i.e. in [polynomial time](https://en.wikipedia.org/wiki/Time_complexity#Polynomial_time)) implies that these two problems have similar [computational complexity](#computational-complexity-theory).
+Being able to reduce each of these two [problems](https://en.wikipedia.org/wiki/Computational_problem) to the other one efficiently (i.e. in [polynomial time](https://en.wikipedia.org/wiki/Time_complexity#Polynomial_time)) implies that these two problems are of similar [computational complexity](#computational-complexity-theory).
 Since no efficient algorithm is known for either of these two problems, both problems are believed to be difficult to solve for large inputs.